What Is a Rotator Cuff Tear?

 Symptoms of a Rotator Cuff Tear

-If you're concerned about a rotator cuff tear in Chicago, watch for these common symptoms:
+If you're concerned about a rotator cuff tear in Chicago or the surrounding areas, watch for these common symptoms:

 • Shoulder Pain: Aching or sharp pain, often worsening during overhead movement or at night.